oemof/tespy/docs/tutorials_examples/tutorial_pygmo_optimization.rst

             else:
                 return self.nw.busses['power'].P.val / self.nw.busses['heat'].P.val

 Note, that you have to label all busses and connections you want to access later on with PyGMO.
 In :code:`calculate_efficiency(self, x)` the variable :code:`x` is a list containing your decision variables.
 This function returns the cycle efficiency for a specific set of decision variables.
 The efficiency is defined by the ratio of total power transferred (including turbines and pumps) to steam generator heat input.

-We have to make sure, only the result of physically feasible solutions is returned.
+Additionally, we have to make sure, only the result of physically feasible solutions is returned.
 In case we have infeasible solutions, we can simply return :code:`np.nan`.
+An infeasible solution is obtained in case the power of a turbine is positive, the power of a pump is negative or the heat exchanged in any of the preheaters is positive.
+We also check, if the calculation does converge.

 .. math::